FlorenceGN/FlorenceGN.github.io/content/_index.md

 My primary research areas are housing and urban economics, focusing on policies, residential segregation, and the relationship between residence and labor market outcomes.

-Together with Geoffrey Caruso at the University of Luxembourg, I am the recipient a research grant from the French National Research Agency (ANR) to lead a research project titled "Cities at wORk: Job Location and Inequalities" (CORJOLIS, 2026-2029).
+Together with Geoffrey Caruso at the University of Luxembourg, I am the recipient of a research grant from the French National Research Agency (ANR) on "Cities at wORk: Job Location and Inequalities" (Corjolis, 2026-2029).

 I am the co-organizer of the [Public Policies, Cities, and Regions workshops](https://www.cergic-lyon.fr/ppcrworkshops), 2017, 2019, 2023, and 2025.